Olks/mlzoomcamp-capstone-project/README.md

-## mlzoomcamp-capstone-1-project
+## mlzoomcamp-capstone-project
-This is a capstone-1 project of [ML Engineering Zoomcamp by DataTalks](https://github.com/DataTalksClub/machine-learning-zoomcamp) - Cohort 2023
+This is a capstone project of [ML Engineering Zoomcamp by DataTalks](https://github.com/DataTalksClub/machine-learning-zoomcamp) - Cohort 2023

 # Energy Behavior of Solar Panels Prosumers in Estonia
 ### Who are prosumers?